 - Be an official who has officiated:

 - At least one regular season contest, for all sports, and

-- At least three regular season contests in each gender in basketball to be eligible for OSAA Basketball State Championship events, or
+- At least three regular season contests in each gender and at least four regular season contests using 3-person mechanics in basketball to be eligible for OSAA Basketball State Championship events, or

 - At least two regular season matches in each gender in soccer to be eligible for OSAA Soccer State Championship events.